matthewleach/enki-web/web/formatting-text-elements/editing-u-mark.md

 <!--[View CodePen](https://codepen.io/enkidevs/pen/OwWVBe)-->

-The content of the `<u>` element is usually rendered as underlined.
-Nevertheless, you can change this by using the appropriate CSS styling. (`text-decoration: underline;`)

 **Note:** The `<u>` element used to be called the `Underline` element before when it was only used to underline text.
 If you wish to set some text as underline, you should not use the `<u>` element to style it but rather the appropriate CSS properties.